Automatic Image-Level Morphological Trait Annotation for Organismal Images: Acknowledgements

 \section{Acknowledgements}

 We thank colleagues in the OSU NLP group for valuable feedback.
 This research was supported in part by NSF CAREER \#2443149, NSF OAC 2118240, and an Alfred P. Sloan Foundation Fellowship.
 We also acknowledge computational resources provided by the Ohio Supercomputer Center \cite{center1987ohio}.
+This work was in part conceived at Funcapalooza.\footnote{Website: \href{https://github.com/Imageomics/FuncaPalooza-2025/wiki/}{\texttt{github.com/Imageomics/FuncaPalooza-2025/wiki/}}.} S. Record and A. East were additionally supported by the US National Science Foundation's Award No. 242918 (EPSCOR Research Fellows: NSF: Advancing National Ecological Observatory Network-Enabled Science and Workforce Development at the University of Maine with Artificial Intelligence) and by Hatch project Award \#MEO-022425 from the US Department of Agriculture’s National Institute of Food and Agriculture.

 \FloatBarrier

 \thetable{\Alph{section}.\arabic{table}} \thefigure{\Alph{section}.\arabic{figure}}

 \makeatletter \origaddcontentsline \makeatother